Why did you become a dietitian?

 What advice would you give someone trying to go vegan?

-My best advice for someone going vegan is to take your time.
+As a dietitian, my best advice for someone going vegan is to take your time.
 You are relearning how you’ve been taught to eat your entire life.
 It is a learning curve to learn how to cook new things but take your time, take it day by day and you will get there, I promise.